Wednesday, 25 June 2014

 The second problem was also quickly solved when we noticed several public telephones outside the Office of Tourism.
 We needed to make contact with a woman who lived nearby, who had contacted us through our website and kindly invited us to dine with her the following night.
 The trouble was that we were a day ahead of our schedule now, after our change of plans at Rodez, and she would have to pick us up in Rocamadour, instead of in Gramat as arranged.

 We rang her number but only got the answering service.
 This happened three times, and we felt sure that she had been called away by some family catastrophe, and was not in residence at all.
-However, we left a message saying that we would be waiting outside the Maison de Tourisme in Rocamadour at 6 pm the following day.
+However, we left a message saying that we would be waiting outside the Maison de Tourisme in Rocamadour at

 Our hotel was simple but pleasant.
 It was a Logis, but not as grand as the other one across the square.